The Pros and Cons of Exercising With a Workout Buddy

 If you can’t figure out a good time to meet, it’s best not to get started.
 This doesn’t mean you can’t have a workout buddy; it just means that person isn’t it.

-Try reaching out to a gym that offers shared personal training so they can set you up with a workout buddy that’s available when you are and won’t slow down your workouts.
+Try reaching out to a gym that offers shared personal training so they can set you up with a workout buddy who’s available when you are and won’t slow down your workouts.

 3. They Could Just Not Show Up

-You may find someone who’s in similar shape as you, they’re available at the same times, and you think it’s the best partnership you’re going to have, then don’t show up.
+You may find someone who’s in a similar shape to you, they’re available at the same times, and you think it’s the best partnership you’re going to have, then they don’t show up.
 This happens more often than you’d think.

 Your trainer will never flake or no-show.
 They’ll always be there, ready and excited to train with you and teach you new exercises.